-- C. Drug information sheets: A non-profit producer shall generate a drug information sheet for every item of cannabis and cannabis derived product that is sold or distributed to a qualified patient or primary caregiver, and shall provide a copy of the drug information sheet to the qualified patient or primary caregiver at the time of sale or distribution, and upon request.
+C. Drug information sheets: A non-profit producer shall generate a drug information sheet for every item of cannabis and cannabis derived product that is sold or distributed to a qualified patient or primary caregiver, and shall provide a copy of the drug information sheet to the qualified patient or primary caregiver at the time of sale or distribution, and upon request.
 A copy of a drug information sheet shall be provided to the department or its designee upon request.
 A drug information sheet shall be in the format provided at Table 9, Sample Label for Usable Cannabis Products, and shall use a font that is clearly legible, not italicized, and is printed in no smaller than 10 point type.
-The drug information sheet shall contain, at a minimum, the following: - (1) all of the content of the associated product label, as specified in this rule and identified in - Table 8;
+The drug information sheet shall contain, at a minimum, the following:

+all of the content of the associated product label, as specified in this rule and identified in (1) Table 8:

-(2) a batch number or code that is associated with the cannabis used for the manufacture of - the product, that is recorded by a non-profit producer in the electronic tracking system specified by the department;
+a batch number or code that is associated with the cannabis used for the manufacture of (2) the product, that is recorded by a non-profit producer in the electronic tracking system specified by the department;

-(3) pesticide(s) used in the production of the cannabis or cannabis-derived product; - (4) for dried, usable cannabis and edible cannabis products: the total of THC, THCA, CBD, and CBDA, both per serving and per package, which shall be expressed by weight in milligrams; - for concentrated cannabis derived product: the totals of THC, THCA, CBD, and CBDA, both per serving and per package, which shall each be expressed by weight in milligrams and by percentage of total weight; - (6) for non-concentrated cannabis derived product: the total of THC, THCA, CBD, and CBDA, both per serving and per package, which shall each be expressed by weight in milligrams; - (7) a "best by" date or freeze date for products capable of supporting the growth of infectious, toxigenic, or spoilage microorganisms; - (8) H. instructions for use; - I. warnings for use; - instructions for appropriate storage;
+pesticide(s) used in the production of the cannabis or cannabis-derived product; (3)

+(4) for dried, usable cannabis and edible cannabis products: the total of THC, THCA, CBD, and CBDA, both per serving and per package, which shall be expressed by weight in milligrams;

+for concentrated cannabis derived product: the totals of THC, THCA, CBD, and CBDA, (5) both per serving and per package, which shall each be expressed by weight in milligrams and by percentage of total weight:

+for non-concentrated cannabis derived product: the total of THC, THCA, CBD, and (6) CBDA, both per serving and per package, which shall each be expressed by weight in milligrams;

+(7) a "best by" date or freeze date for products capable of supporting the growth of infectious, toxigenic, or spoilage microorganisms;

+instructions for use; (8) =I. warnings for use;

+J.
-K. approved laboratory analysis, including the results of strength and composition within ten percent - (10%) of numbers shown on the package;

-the name of the strain, (9) complete list of product ingredients; - (10) product facts, or a nutrition fact panel, and a statement that the product is for medical use by qualified patients, to be kept away from children, and and a statement that the product is not for resale; and - M. whether the batch from which the product was derived was sampled and tested by an approved laboratory; and - N. the name of the department approved testing facility used for active ingredient analysis, and quantity of THC and CBD (as applicable). - (11) allergy warnings, including but not limited to information regarding whether the contents of the package were processed in any facility that also processes nuts.
+instructions for appropriate storage; approved laboratory analysis, including the results of strength and composition within ten percent the name of the strain, (9) complete list of product ingredients; I product facts, or a nutrition fact panel. and a statement that the product is for medical use (10)by qualified patients, to be kept away from children, and a statement that the product is not for resale; and whether the batch from which the product was derived was sampled and tested by an approved M laboratory; and

+(10%) of numbers shown on the package;